gitops-community/website/docs/kit/README.md

 ## What is GitOps?

-GitOps is an app dev and operations methodology that leverages
+GitOps is an app dev and operations methodology that leverages:

 1. an entire system that is described declaratively
 2. code that is version controlled and
 3. software agents that reconcile and ensure correctness (along with alerts, etc).

 GitOps is a paradigm, not a specific tool or technology.
-GitOps applies to everything and brings business value. (see 1:53) (From [“If you remember one thing about GitOps today, it’s …” & Thanks! – Cornelia Davis](https://youtu.be/F4OnL1PWJXg))
+GitOps applies to everything and brings business, dev, and operational value. (see 1:53) (From [“If you remember one thing about GitOps today, it’s …” & Thanks! – Cornelia Davis](https://youtu.be/F4OnL1PWJXg))

 Cornelia adds that **GitOps = Continuous Delivery + Continuous Operation**